leo-health/provider-app/README.md

 1. Run 'gulp clean' in case your built has old css
 2. Run 'gulp build' when you want to generate production level code

+*Merging to staging will trigger an automated build via CodeShip on AWS.
+To avoid this, append `--skip-ci` to your commit message*

 ### Extra Note